everurstruly/mui-theme-builder/README.md

 What nakes this different?

 ### 1. Simultaneous Light & Dark Mode

 Design and preview both color schemes side-by-side

 ### 2. Export Flexibility

 - **ThemeOptions only** or **full Theme object**
 - **TypeScript**, **JavaScript**, or **JSON**
 - Clean, copy-paste ready code

 ### 3. Code Editor Integration

 Direct access to the theme object.
 Write custom overrides in TypeScript with full autocomplete, doc and diff view.
 No more guessing at deeply nested paths.

-### 4. Design Presets You'd Love. **Material Design**, **iOS Design** and more (Submission are encouraged via pull request)
+### 4. Design Presets You'd Love.

+Material Design, Minimalism, IOS Designs and more **(Submission are encouraged via pull request)**

-### 5. Modern, Intuitive Interface and elegant UX.
-Prove that MUI can be used to build beautiful apps and tools, not just boring enterprise dashboards.
+### 5. Modern, Intuitive Interfacs.

+Prove that MUI can be used to build elegant apps and tools, not just boring enterprise dashboards.

 ## Credits & Inspiration